One of these stacked on my mind as it apparently had a lot of impact on catalogs printing costs.

 Redokun was developed exactly for the purpose of helping Marketing teams with working on their multilingual projects.
 If your company uses InDesign, then you should definitely give Redokun a try with the 14-day free trial.

-Besides reading all this, make sure you also read and learn how to create a catalog, what to do when your catalogs are late, or find some catalog inspiration by looking at these 50 InDesign catalog templates.
+Besides reading all this, make sure you also read and learn how to create a catalog and banners for sales purposes, what to do when your catalogs are late, or find some catalog inspiration by looking at these 50 InDesign catalog templates.